lolaogunnupebi/pixelartproject/README.md

-# pixelartproject
+Hello, I'm a beginner developer and my name is Lola

-This is my final project for the Google Udacity Scholarship (ALC 3.0) and part of the #7DaysChallenge from Andela.
+This project was borne out of my online course through the Google Udacity Scholarship and I would welcome your criticisms.